The DA France Election Board is pleased to announce the candidates for the DAF national leadership!

 As the volunteer coordinator, I will work intensely with each chapter in

-developing their chapters to be effective and efficient in organizing and
+developing to be more effective and efficient in organizing and

 mobilization.
 We must do our part…together it can happen.
 Our choices are